SPEC-GWPG-Dev/SPECgwpg-Docs/SPECviewperf15/SPECviewperf15-User-Guide.md

 **Workload Issues**

+- *3dsmax-08*
+  - The Minerva subtests (06_MinervaShadedEdges, 09_MinervaShaded & 10_MinervaShadedHQ) may show an incorrect right edge in FullHD.
+Users running on Intel or NVIDIA hardware may see slight differences in the right edge of the rendered frames.
 - *catia-07*
   - The wings in Subtest 04_ThreeLoftJetsWhite look corrupted.
 This is not a bug in the test, but an artifact in the model source.
   - In 3DEXPERIENCE, the SSAO algorithm does not handle buffer rescaling, which has led to some issues with offscreen 4K rendering appearing in 2K traces.
 In those tests, the frames were post-processed to correct this.
   - In 3DEXPERIENCE tests, some minor run-to-run variance may occur resulting in non-deterministic screen captures.
+- *creo-04*
+  - Subtest 07_WorldCarShadedEdges may show flickering effect coming from z-fighting at the bottom of the car.
 - *maya-07*
+  - Subtests 04_ApolloShaded, 05_ApolloShadedTextured, and 06_ApolloWireframeShadedTextured utilize 8x MSAA, although this antialiasing setting is not documented in the workload description.
   - Subtest 07_ToyStoreWireframeShaded has a z-bleeding visual artifact (seen in textures of the building) that causes a flickering effect.
 The source of the issue is in the model being used and this is how Maya application renders it.
 - *medical-04*
   - The 'BeatingHeart' tests may produce non-deterministic screen grabs.